wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Fly.io (server and database)

-We will show how to deploy Wasp server and provision a database for it on Fly.io.
+We will show how to deploy the server and provision a database for it on Fly.io.

 :::tip We automated this process for you
 If you want to do all of the work below with one command, you can use the [Wasp CLI](/docs/advanced/deployment/cli#flyio).